nnguy072/mem_game/README.md

 CONTENTS
 ---
 Mem game is a memory game written in C using ATMEL studios and an ATMEGA1284P.
 It is a game where a pattern will appear on an LED matrix and the player will have to replicate the pattern.
 The player uses a joystick to navigate around the LED matrix and will press a button to "draw" the pattern.
+The LCD screen displays the remaining time and upon completion, will notify the player if they have lost or won the game.
+The player wins if/when they correctly replicate all the patterns.
+Alternatively, the player loses if they run out of time.

+User Guide
+---
+Rules:
+  * Draw the patterns that pop up on the screen
+  * Draw all 3 and you win the game

+Controls:
+  * Use joystick to control the dot
+  * right most button draws the dot
+  * middle button clears the screen
+  * left most button starts the game

 COMPONETS
 ---